wx-chevalier/Awesome-Lists-and-CheatSheets/Infrastructure/InfoSecurity/InfoSecurity-OpenSource-List.md

 - [Lynis #Project#](https://github.com/CISOfy/lynis): Security auditing tool for Linux, macOS, and UNIX-based systems.
 Assists with compliance testing (HIPAA/ISO27001/PCI DSS) and system hardening.
 Agentless, and installation optional.

+- [2022-Villain #Project#](https://github.com/t3l3machus/Villain): Villain is a Windows & Linux backdoor generator and multi-session handler that allows users to connect with sibling servers (other machines running Villain) and share their backdoor sessions, handy for working as a team.

 ## JumpServer

 - [Jump Server #Project#](https://github.com/jumpserver/jumpserver): Jumpserver 是全球首款完全开源的堡垒机，是符合 4A 的专业运维审计系统。